Are you looking for where to stay in Cape Town? You have come to the right place!

 GOOD TO KNOW: Green Point is a large sports event location, so it can get incredibly busy when they are being held.
 You will have no shortage of good accommodation options here, but book in advance!

-Mouille Point – Where to stay in Cape Town for a proper break
+Mouille Point – If you want a proper break

 Located between the V&A Waterfront and Sea Point, and close to Green Point, Mouille Point is known for the high-rise apartment buildings and the candy-striped Green Point lighthouse – the oldest operating lighthouse in the country.
 This is a fairly quiet part of town – don’t expect the bars and glitter of the V&A Waterfront!